SlogaDev/First-Person-Controller/README.md

 This is the character controller for my project The Last Mageknight

 ![alt-text](https://i.imgur.com/iaPoFom.png)

-This is an amalgamation of forum posts and tutorials online.
+This project is my first game and essentially an amalgamation of forum posts and tutorials online.